sahijoshi/ModbusBackend/README.md

  }
 ```
 # Conversion to Human Readabale
-I have tried to convert current register value to human readable value which has been done for "LONG" Data Format and Signal Quality -> register number 92, Integer.
-For REAL4 and other tried but no success, need more research.
+I have tried to convert the current register value to human-readable value which has been done for "LONG" Data Format and Signal Quality -> register number 92, Integer.
+For REAL4 and others tried but no success, need more research.
 The conversion logic is implemented on converter.js.

 ## Logic for Conversion
 #### LONG Format Logic